 The ESG score will be available for at least 90% (in weight) of the invested pocket (i.e. excluding cash and cash equivalent).
-The 10% tolerance (companies/assets with no ESG score done internally) will be, but not exclusively, used for, among others, IPOs.
+The 10% tolerance (companies/assets with no ESG score done internally) may i.a. be used for IPOs.
 Index FDIs, UCITS and Other UCIs are excluded from the calculation perimeter.

-The Sub-Fund's investment process counts 3 steps being based on a combination of nonfinancial and financial criteria.
-The sustainability indicator used in the context of the nonfinancial part of the process is the ESG scoring (i.e. an ESG score established internally by the Management Company and, where not available, an ESG score from a single external data provider).
+The Sub-Fund's investment process counts 3 steps being based on a combination of non-financial and financial criteria.
+The sustainability indicator used in the context of the non-financial part of the process is the ESG scoring (i.e. an ESG score established internally by the Management Company and, where not available, an ESG score from a single external data provider).